 <a href = "http://www.drupal.org/" title = "Drupal Open Source CMS">Drupal</a>

 The URL (Universal Resource Locator) is the address used by a browser to locate a certain piece of content.
-In Drupal’s core, URLs are dynamic, which mean they contain strange characters that are not search engine-friendly.
+In Drupal’s core, URLs are dynamic, which mean they contain strange characters that do not search engine-friendly.
 To turn on clean URLs in Drupal, point your browser to www.yourDrupalsite.com/admin/settings/clean-urls or go to your admin screen and click Clean URLs.
 Once you have turned on clean URLs in Drupal, optimize your URLs with keywords using the Path module, recommended in step 1.

 Headings are visible page titles that appear large and bold at the top of a web site or page.
 These are terrific indicators of what the page is about and should be integral to the site structure.
 Identified with <H1>, <H2>, all the way up to <H6>, these header tags communicate exactly what the page is about.
 Use keywords in your headings, inside the header tags, for an optimized page heading.